acanadis/provision/README.md

 The provision R package for claims reserving.

 ## Overview
-The \code{provision} package enables the user to calculate loss reserves by using generalized linear models.
+The provision package enables the user to calculate loss reserves by using generalized linear models.

 ## Installation